jamesr1775/Sorting-Visualiser/README.md

 #### Known Bugs
 1. When the algorithm is moving the largest bar to its sorted position all the bars jump up and down because the largest div is removed and added in the animation causing the inline-blocks to change position.
+2. The pause feature is not currently instant as the delayed set timeouts still play.
 ## Deployment
 ### GitHub Pages
 I followed the steps below to deploy my project: